Adult sports and leagues

 Leagues intended for teams who desire a moderately competitive, recreational volleyball experience.

-Sand volleyball leagues are self-officiated with a City staff member at the courts each night to provide equipment, collect scorecards, and supervise play.
+Indoor volleyball leagues are self-officiated with a City staff member at the courts each night to provide equipment, collect scorecards, and supervise play.
 Teams are encouraged to consist of three females and three males; however teams consisting of four females and two males are acceptable.
 Teams should plan to provide a warm-up ball if they desire.
 One ball will be provided for play per court during the season.

 General registration information